 Precepts for the County and the Police Authority are shown in the Collection Fund.
-Total of Precepts paid to Parishes are shown in the Comprehensive Income and Expenditure Account and in note 11.
+Total of precepts paid to parishes are shown in the Comprehensive Income and Expenditure Account on note 13.

-In addition to council tax and business rate precepts, the Council also made payments of £218,112 for both grants and services to Gloucestershire County Council.
-7 borough council members also declared a relationship with the County Council during 2016/2017.
+In addition to council tax and business rate precepts, the council also made payments of £157,550 for both grants and services to Gloucestershire County Council.
+8 Borough Council members also declared a relationship with the County Council during 2017-18.

 The Council provides grant funding which is available to parish councils.
-Many borough council members are also parish council representatives or have a relationship with the council that they have declared.
-Below is an analysis of significant funding awards made to Parish Councils during 2016/2017 b Tewkesbury Swimming Baths Trust
+Many borough members are also parish council representatives or have a relationship with the council that they have declared.
+Below is an analysis of significant funding awards made to Parish Councils during 2017/2018